-Who is treated in the Spinal Cord Injury Program?
+Who is treated in the Spinal Cord Injury Program at Kennedy Krieger?

-Below is an age breakdown of those patients:
+Below is the age breakdown of those patients:

 Types of Patients Treated

 Patients who are admitted to the Spinal Cord Injury Program have limitations in at least one of the following areas: moving around, performing daily self-care activities, engaging in activities of daily living (doing chores, eating), and participating in home, school and community activities.

 - Patients who are admitted to the Spinal Cord Injury Program must be medically stable and able to participate in at least three hours of therapy per day.

 - Patients with tracheostomies and those requiring mechanical ventilation or diaphragm pacing systems are welcome on the inpatient unit.